pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-Input-Format.md

 ## Input Lines

-The assembly source code is processed line-by-line.
+The assembler parses source files with any of the common end-of-line termination sequences (CR, LF or CR-LF).
 Each line starts with an optional label and can contain assembly directives (i.e. instructions to the assembler), assembly instructions (i.e. code to be translated into object code for the specific processor) or blanks and comments.

+[TO-DO] A single backslash character (```\```) or a colon (```:```) may be used to separate multiple statements in a single line.

 Differently to most other assemblers, white space is not significant, i.e. a label can be defined after white space, and an opcode can be written at column 1.